A resource theory of entanglement with a unique multipartite maximally entangled state

 \paragraph{Non-triviality of the theories.}

 Our first two results are valid in both the FSP and BSP regimes.
-Thus, following the notation introduced before, the two possible classes of maps will be referred to as $\mathcal{X}$-preserving.
+Thus, following the notation above, the two possible classes of maps will be referred to as $\mathcal{X}$-preserving.